Benawi/Microverse-To-Do-list/README.md

 - HTML file
 - CSS file
 - JS files
-- Html, CSS, and JS linters file
+- HTML, CSS, and JS linters file

 The repository also contains files for setting up linters and validators.